 Discover significant changes in culture that led to the study of art as a practice.
 Then dive into the art derived from complex emotional responses to life in the 18th and 19th centuries.

-- Crash Course: Neoclassicism, Romanticism, and Realism - Morning
+- Crash Course: Neoclassicism, Romanticism, Realism - Morning

-- Crash Course: Neoclassicism, Romanticism, and Realism - Evening
+- Crash Course: Neoclassicism, Romanticism, Realism - Evening

 Class 4: Monet and His Circle

 Learn about the years leading up to and following Monet’s radical moment when Impressionism was born and discover the influential artists that preceded it.

 May 29, June 5, and June 12

 World War I and II left indelible marks on politics, culture, and the arts.
 Discover the art of the 20th century in the context of these wars as we discuss art that has challenged and perplexed us, comforted and defined us, and has all the qualities that make us human.